 New Zealand was ripe with activities for the ecotourist, long before the term ecotourism became a fashionable buzzword in the travel world.
 However, if you’re after that sustainable travel experience of a lifetime, then New Zealand is one of few countries that offers so many options in such a small locale.
 Here are our top 10 picks for New Zealand ecotourism experiences.

-Made famous in Peter Jackson’s trilogy of The Lord of the Rings as Mordor, the Tongariro Crossing offers one of the most beautiful day hikes you can do in New Zealand.
+Made famous in Peter Jackson’s The Lord of the Rings trilogy as Mordor, the Tongariro Crossing offers one of the most beautiful day hikes you can do in New Zealand.
 This is the country’s oldest national park and the area provides an awe-inspiring view.
-While hiking to the center, you will see unique landforms along the 19.4-kilometer (23-mile) adventure, along with hot springs, old lava flows, water-filled craters and spectacular views.
+While hiking to the centre, you will see unique landforms along the 19.4 kilometre (23 mile) adventure, along with hot springs, old lava flows, water-filled craters and spectacular views.
 Hiking here really is like walking through a fantasy land, or perhaps across the surface of Mars.

 Abandoned long ago, the Poor Knights are restricted from public usage.
 This isn’t just because of the insane abundance of beautiful flora and fauna, but also due to a Māori curse — or tapu — that was laid upon the area when the last Māori tribe left.
 But while the islands are off limits, the waters offshore have secured their position on many an eco-adventurer’s bucket list.
 Established as a marine reserve in 1981, Poor Knights has become one of the world’s top diving sites, offering those who descend into its depths a pristine marine environment and an architectural playground of volcanic rock to explore.